Logo

 Key stressors include:

 Employees are already using AI much more than executives realize, according to research from McKinsey's "Superagency in the Workplace" report.
 However, organizations often mistake AI adoption for transformation, and employees may technically use AI tools while simultaneously experiencing higher stress due to increased performance expectations and constant workflow disruption.
-Additionally, a Microsoft-backed workplace study found that 65% of workers feel pressure to adopt AI to remain competitive, while only 20% feel properly supported to implement it successfully.
+Additionally, according to a Microsoft-sponsored workplace study, 65% of workers feel pressure to adopt AI to remain competitive, while only 20% feel properly supported to implement it successfully.

 Developers Face a Different Kind of Burnout

 Developers have a special place in the AI ecosystem because they are both the creators and users of AI systems.
-In contrast to general employees, developers' trust in AI systems is largely influenced by output quality, contextual transparency, and reduced cognitive burden; without these factors, AI becomes a productivity sink rather than a productivity multiplier.
-Another significant issue is overreliance fatigue, where developers spend more time validating AI-generated outputs rather than writing original code, creating a form of cognitive friction where mental energy shifts from creation to verification.
-They both develop and utilize AI systems.
+According to recent scholarly research, developers' trust in AI systems is largely influenced by output quality, contextual transparency, and reduced cognitive burden; without these factors, AI becomes a productivity sink rather than a productivity multiplier.
+Another significant issue is overreliance fatigue, where developers spend more time validating AI-generated outputs rather than writing original code, creating a form of cognitive friction where mental energy shifts from creation to verification — a hidden productivity cost rarely reflected in dashboards or KPIs.

 Developer tiredness, in contrast to normal employees, is more likely to result from: